 The museum building

-The building itself dates back to the mid-19th century, purpose built as a museum within a larger military complex known as the Arsenal.
+The building itself dates back to the mid-19th century, purpose-built as a museum within a larger military complex known as the Arsenal.

 The architecture draws on Byzantine, Gothic and Moorish design elements, reflecting the historicism so prevalent at the time in Vienna.
-The same architect (Theophil von Hansen) built the city’s world-famous concert venue, the Musikverein.
+The same architect (Theophil von Hansen) also built the city’s world-famous concert venue, the Musikverein.

 Two rooms in particular almost outdo the exhibits.